fairtracks/fairtracks.net/content/markdown/topics/topics-03-track-types.md

 [^1]:
     The quote is slightly edited.
-Text formatting have been added and some examples have been substituted by more recent ones.
+Text formatting have been added and some examples have been substituted with more recent ones.